mibrs/mibrs.github.io/_posts/22-05-05-Generative-Art-Example-1.md

 ---
 layout: post
-title: "An Example of Generative Art -1-"
+title: "An Example for Generative Art"
-categories: "Generative Art" "P5.JS"
+categories: GenerativeArt P5JS
 ---

 ### What is this post about?